Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Connections to previous methods

 \subsection{Connections to QTO}

-We note that QTO~\citep{bai_answering_2023} is only a subset of FIT actually, in other words, FIT is a natural extension of QTO in the sense that FIT is capable of solving $\efo$ queries that QTO fails to represent syntactically because QTO relies on the operator-tree method.
-Moreover, for the inference of queries within $\tf \cap \efo$, please see the proposition below.
+We note that QTO~\citep{bai_answering_2023} is only a simplified version of FIT, in other words, FIT is a natural extension of QTO in the sense that FIT is capable of solving $\efo$ queries that QTO fails to represent syntactically because QTO relies on the operator-tree method.
+Moreover, please see the proposition below for the inference of queries within $\tf \cap \efo$.